 Today, digital marketing is a minefield, laden with disruptors and subject to change at the drop of a click.
 Leading marketers to question whether it’s best to continue their 2017 trajectory – or to boldly begin anew, in 2018.

-Considering this, online marketing and SEO experts, Reboot Online sought to investigate how companies feel toward marketing - establishing what is a priority, challenge and trend.
+Considering this, online marketing and SEO experts, Reboot Online, an SEO agency, sought to investigate how companies feel toward marketing - establishing what is a priority, challenge and trend.

 Image credit: zaozaa19/Shutterstock

-To achieve this, Reboot extracted data from the report State of Inbound – which consists of feedback from 6,399 global professionals.
+To achieve this, Reboot, a digital PR company, extracted data from the report State of Inbound – which consists of feedback from 6,399 global professionals.
 It revealed, in 2018 it is likely marketers will focus first on converting leads into customers (70%) and growing traffic to their website (55%).
 Improving SEO presence, creating more blog content that can be found via search, and distributing and amplifying content – will therefore become essential acts.

 The most over-rated marketing tactics, and therefore the least priority, were defined as: paid advertising (print, outdoor, broadcast) – 32%, social media organic – 13% and online paid advertising (social media ads, PPC) – 11%.